DLittle007/DLittle007/README.md

 - 👋 Hi, I’m @DLittle007
 - 👀 I’m interested in ...
+Hmtl, Css, react, SQL.
 - 🌱 I’m currently learning ...
-Full stack python
+Html, Css, Java.
 - 💞️ I’m looking to collaborate on any project you need help on
 - 📫 How to reach me ...
+Devontelittle007@gmail.com.

 <!---
 DLittle007/DLittle007 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.